Dhannesh/Gesture-App/README.md

 Instead of checking for a horizontal or vertical drag, I just check to see whether the direction is greater than 0.
 This will encompass both horizontal as well as vertical drags.
 Now, even though I have specified a callback for onHorizontalDragUpdate, this will be invoked for vertical drags as well.

 So, if you choose to specify a callback for onVerticalDragUpdate, that's totally fine as well.
 Both horizontal and vertical drag update handlers are invoked, whenever there is a drag within a GestureDetector.
+I update the state to have the dragDirection be Horizontal and I update the velocity which I get from details.velocity.pixelsPerSecond.dx.
+So, here I'm getting the horizontal velocity of the drag.
+The onVerticalDragEnd callback I update the state to have the dragDirection be Vertical and I access the velocity using details.velocity.pixelsPerSecond.dy.
+That'll give me the vertical velocity.